dkua/GIFF/README.md

-##Video Quilt
+## Video Quilt

 Project #2 for CSCC09.
-A RESTful API that displays a responsive quilt of videos retrieved from videogami.com with functions of upvote and downvote for each video.
+An HTML5 web application that displays a quilt of videos with responsive design retrieved from the Videogami API with functions of upvote and downvote for each video.

 ## Group members